opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

 The purpose of the compatibility artifact is to describe compatibility requirements for container images to run on a host.

-This proposal is based on proposal B, F and G with new ideas, some description is kept unchanged and borrowed from these original proposals.
+This proposal is based on proposal A, B, C, D, E, F and G with new ideas; some description is kept unchanged and borrowed from these original proposals.

 The design goal is to avoid over-flexible specification, and avoid abusing the specification.